retnakalakjm-creator/VSAQwen/docs/TEST_EVENT_SPEC.md

 ## Production status

-`TEST` has passed the current validation gates and is approved for production integration.
+`TEST` has passed the current validation gates and is **production-integrated** as a non-scoring contextual confirmation event.

 Validated point-in-time population: